Glove80 is now in stock!

 • Use the RGB indicator to determine which device (i.e. USB or Bluetooth Profile) Glove80 is sending the keystrokes to.
 Look for the thumb key with a white LED.

-• If the device Glove80 is sending keystrokes to is different from the device you want, try switching to that device as described in "Selecting BT Profile and USB-connected device" section of the Glove80 User Guide.
+• If the device Glove80 is sending keystrokes to is different from the device you want, try switching to that device as described in "Selecting BT Profile and USB-connected device".

 • Check the RGB indicator color of the device you want to send the keystrokes to.
 The color should give you a good idea why Glove80 is not sending keystrokes to the device you want to send to.

-• If Glove80 indicates that the desired device is not paired, then try pairing procedure as described in "Pairing with a BLE host" section in the Glove80 User Guide.
+• If Glove80 indicates that the desired device is not paired, then try pairing procedure as described in "Pairing with a BLE host".

 • If Glove80 indicates that the desired device is paired but not connected, then it is possible that the other side has Bluetooth turned off or otherwise lost the Bluetooth pairing information.
-Try the "Troubleshooting" subsection of the "Pairing with a BLE host" section in the Glove80 User Guide.
+Try the "Troubleshooting" subsection.

 Is your left half of Glove80 connected to a USB charger/power brick?